-In 34^{th} CRM-SIG and 27^{th} FRBR-CIDOC CRM group meeting, resolving the issue 234, the scope note of P132 has been revised:
+In 34th CRM-SIG and 27th FRBR-CIDOC CRM group meeting, resolving the issue 234, the scope note of P132 has been revised:

-Commented [GB12]: To add to scope note - FORTH (recommendation CEO)

-Domain: Range: E92 Spacetime Volume E92 Spacetime Volume f: E18 Physical Thing, P46 is composed of (forms part of):E18 Physical Thing Superproperty o .
-Dro rujsten rung. r to is composed of (forms part of).
-Dro rujsten rung Quantification: many to many (0,n:0,n) Scope note: This symmetric property allows instances of E4 Period that overlap both temporally and spatially to be related, i.e. they share some spatio-temporal extent.
-This property does not imply any ordering or sequence between the two periods, either spatial or temporal.
-Examples: • the "Urnfield" period (E4) overlaps with the "Hallstatt" period (E4) то: Domain: Range: Superproperty o E92 Spacetime Volume E92 Spacetime Volume f: E18 Physical Thing.
-P46 is composed of (forms part of): E18 Physical Thing Quantification: many to many (0,n:0,n) Scope note: This symmetric property associates two instances of E92 Spacetime Volume that have some of their extent in common.
-Examples: • the "Urnfield" period (E4) overlaps with the "Hallstatt" period (E4) P150 defii nes typical parts of (defines typical wholes for) In 34 th CRM-SIG been revised: G and 27 th FRBR-CIDOC CRM group meeting, resolving the issue 242 , the scope note of P150 has FROM Domain: E55 Type Range: Quantification: E55 Type many to many (0,n:0,n) Scope note: The property "broaderPartitive" associates an instance of E55 Type "A" with an instance of E55 Type "B", when items of type "A" typically form part of items of type "B", such as "car motors" and "cars".
+Domain: E92 Spacetime Volume

+Range: E92 Spacetime Volume

+Superproperty of E E18 Physical Thing.
+P46 is composed of (forms part of): E18 Physical Thing

+Quantification: many to many (0,n:0,n) Scope note: This symmetric property allows instances of E4 Period that overlap both temporally and spatially to be related, i,e. they share some spatio-temporal extent.
+Examples: This property does not imply any ordering or sequence between the two periods, either spatial or temporal.
+Examples. • the "Umfield" period (E4) overlaps with the "Hallstatt" period (E4) TO:

+Domain: E92 Spacetime Volume

+Range: E92 Spacetime Volume

+Superproperty of: $\underline{E18}$ Physical Thing. $\underline{P46}$ is composed of (forms part of): $\underline{E18}$ Physical Thing

+Scope note: This symmetric property associates two instances of E92 Spacetime Volume that have some of their extent in common.

+• the "Urnfield" period (E4) overlaps with the "Hallstatt" period (E4)

+In 34th CRM-SIG and 27 th FRBR-CIDOC CRM group meeting, resolving the issue 242 , the scope note of P150 has

+been revised:

+FROM

+Domain: E55 Type

+Range: E55 Type

+- many to many (0,n:0,n)

+Scope note: The property "broaderPartitive" associates an instance of E55 Type "A" with an instance of E55 Type "B", when items of type "A" typically form part of items of type "B", such as "car motors" and "cars".

 It allows Types to be organised into hierarchies.
-This is the sense of "broader term partitive" (BTP)" as

-It allows Types to be organised into hierarchies.
 This is the sense of "broader term partitive (BTP)" as defined in ISO 2788 and "broaderPartitive" in SKOS.

 TO:

 Domain: E55 Type

 Range: E55 Type

 Quantification: many to many (0,n:0,n)

 Scope note: This property associates an instance of E55 Type "A" with an instance of E55 Type "B", when items of type "A" typically form part of items of type "B", such as "car motors" and "cars".

 It allows types to be organised into hierarchies based on one type describing a typical part of another.
-This property is equivalent to "broader term partitive (BTP)" as defined in ISO 2788 and

-"broaderPartitive" in SKOS.
+This property is equivalent to "broader term partitive (BTP)" as defined in ISO 2788 and "broaderPartitive" in SKOS.

+Examples:

-Examples: • Car motors (E55) defines typical parts of cars (E55)
+Car motors (E55) defines typical parts of cars (E55)